ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 Make itself does not compile source code.
 It relies on a compiler such as:

-- <a href="https://developer.arm.com/open-source/gnu-toolchain/gnu-rm" target="_blank">GNU Arm Embedded Toolchain</a>, which you can install for free using the <a href="http://gnuarmeclipse.livius.net/blog/toolchain-install/" target="_blank">instructions</a>.
+- [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm), which you can install for free using the [instructions](http://gnuarmeclipse.livius.net/blog/toolchain-install/).
 Please note that the current Makefile requires that you add your compiler to your PATH variable.
 This contradicts the instruction given on the installation website, because those instructions are intended for Eclipse, not Make.
 - The IAR Arm compiler bundled with the IAR Embedded Workbench.
 - Arm Compiler 5.